LycheeOrg/Lychee/readme.md

 Lychee is ready to use, right out of the box.
 If you want to contribute and edit CSS or JS files, you need to rebuild Lychee.
 [Build &#187;](https://github.com/LycheeOrg/Lychee/wiki/Build)

+### Docker

+An official Docker image can be found at [LycheeOrg/Lychee-Laravel-Docker](https://github.com/LycheeOrg/Lychee-Laravel-Docker) or on Docker Hub as [bigrob8181/lychee-laravel](https://hub.docker.com/r/bigrob8181/lychee-laravel).

 ### Keyboard Shortcuts

 These shortcuts will help you to use Lychee even faster.
 [Keyboard Shortcuts &#187;](https://github.com/LycheeOrg/Lychee/wiki/Keyboard%20Shortcuts)